 Anode Binders for Lithium BatteriesSBR & PVDF Anode binders for use in lithium-ion battery cells

-Styrene-Butadiene Rubber & Polyvinylidene Fluoride Based Binders
+Styrene-Butadiene Rubber and Polyvinylidene Fluoride Based Binders

 Targray anode binders are sourced from some of the li-ion battery industry’s leading manufacturers.
 We offer both Styrene-Butadiene Rubber (SBR) and Polyvinylidene Fluoride (PVDF) based binders, materials that are widely used in the Lithium-ion battery manufacturing industry to hold the active material particles together and in contact with the current collectors i.e. the Aluminium Foil (Al foil) or the Copper Foil (Cu foil).